George Double

 2.45 Break Break Break

-4.00 Band & singers performance sessions.
-(Open to public, free) Band & singers performance sessions.
-(Open to public, free) Band & singers performance sessions.
+4.00 Band & singers performances.
+(Open to public, free) Band & singers performances.
+(Open to public, free) Band & singers performances.
 (Open to public, free) About 4.00: Course ends

 5.00 End End End

 Carousel sessions: Participants will be split into three groups before the course begins.
 Each group will attend a different session each day and so all groups attend all three sessions during the course.
-These are active learning events featuring performances of specially arranged pieces of music for both instrumentalists and singers.
-Topics are: Latin Session Band, Ensemble Jazz Chorus (everyone will sing!) and "Bottoms Up" - playing & singing guidetones.
+These are active learning events featuring learning and performances of specially arranged pieces of music for both instrumentalists and singers.

-Practice sessions: Six practice rooms are available all day to use if you wish to.
+Practice sessions: Practice rooms are available all day to use if you wish to.

 Our Brilliant Course Tutors